After the all seed and seed based diet are excluded

 the less nutritious foods over the nutritious ones.
 Birds have neither the intelligence not the instinct to choose healthy

 foods for themselves.
-Birds do have taste buds and they will choose what they like the best.
-Foods higher in fat content
+Birds do have taste buds and they will choose what

-50% of your cockatiel's daily food intake.
-If your cockatiel is being served this type
+responsible for preparing 50% of your cockatiel's daily food intake.
+If your

-of food in its cage, the cage must be kept
+food dishes must be kept

 especially clean to avoid the bird from eating spoiled or moldy food

 and to prevent harmful bacterial growth.
+Drinking water will have to be

+replaced more often each day as well.
 Also, 50% of your bird's daily food has the potential to become contaminated when at room temperature.

 Fresh foods should be removed after 2 hours.
 Ideally, cockatiels should